About Our Organization:

 - Knowledge of the criminal justice system and the failed policies that have led to mass incarceration and the unjust treatment of black and brown communities.

-- Strong interpersonal skills and ability to communicate with and develop relationships with diverse individuals and stakeholders.
+- Ability to communicate and develop relationships with diverse individuals.

 - Strong attention to detail.

 - Digital proficiency in Google Suite, Zoom, and Microsoft Office.

 - A high school degree or GED equivalent.